Red-Teaming for Inducing Societal Bias in Large Language Models: Additional Experimental Results

-We further dissect the effect of our BiasKG methodology based on question ambiguity and polarity.
+\paragraph{Polarity and Ambiguity} We further dissect the effect of our BiasKG methodology based on question ambiguity and polarity.
 We subset the BBQ dataset \cite{parrish-etal-2022-bbq} based on whether the bias-related context in the question is explicit (unambiguous) or implicit (ambiguous), and whether the expected response supports (negative) or refutes (non-negative) the social bias.

 The results, presented in Table \ref{tab:extended}, indicate a complex interplay between BiasKG's impact, the prompt's ambiguity, and the answer's polarity.
 For example, with \texttt{GPT-3.5-turbo}, BiasKG increases the deception rate in unambiguous contexts, but does not have the same effect on the ambiguous contexts.
 A similar effect occurs for the question polarity where the BiasKG only increases the deception rate in non-negative scenarios.
 As for \texttt{GPT-4}, the results are less convoluted.
 BiasKG increases deception rate regardless of ambiguity and polarity.